kareena-kumar/kareena-kumar/README.md

 ### 🛡️ About Me
-Networks and Cybersecurity Graduate from AUT
+🎓 Networks and Cybersecurity Graduate
+🏫 Auckland University of Technology
+📍 New Zealand

 ---